John Reith, 1st Baron Reith: "Reithianism"

 The term "Reithianism" describes certain principles of broadcasting associated with Lord Reith.
 These include an equal consideration of all viewpoints, probity, universality and a commitment to public service.
 Audiences had little choice apart from the upscale programming of the BBC, a government agency which had a monopoly on broadcasting.
 Reith, an intensely moralistic executive, was in full charge.
 His goal was to broadcast, "All that is best in every department of human knowledge, endeavour and achievement....
 The preservation of a high moral tone is obviously of paramount importance."

 Reith succeeded in building a high wall against an American-style free-for-all in radio in which the goal was to attract the largest audiences and thereby secure the greatest advertising revenue.
 There was no paid advertising on the BBC; all the revenue came from a tax on receiving sets.
-Highbrow audiences, however, greatly enjoyed it.
+Highbrow audiences greatly enjoyed it.
 At a time when American, Australian and Canadian stations were drawing huge audiences cheering for their local teams with the broadcast of baseball, rugby and hockey, the BBC emphasised service for a national, rather than a regional audience.
-Boat races were well covered along with tennis and horse racing, but the BBC was reluctant to spend its severely limited air time on long football or cricket games, regardless of their popularity.
+Boat races were well covered along with tennis and horse racing, but the BBC was reluctant to spend its severely limited air time on long football or cricket matches, regardless of their popularity.